-Swapping the cruise ship for this more humble vessel will get you close to nature, giving you a more intimate glimpse into this country’s vast and wonderful waterways that are bursting with wildlife.
-Nothing beats the feeling of quietly paddling through a pool of deep blue, flanked by towering cliffs, or gliding past icebergs and glaciers in the remote Arctic Circle.
+Swapping the cruise ship for this more humble vessel will get you close to nature.
+You'll get a more intimate glimpse into this country’s vast and wonderful waterways, which are bursting with wildlife.
+Nothing beats the feeling of quietly paddling through the deep blue waters of a glacial fjord flanked by towering cliffs, or gliding past icebergs and glaciers in the remote Arctic Circle.

-With so much water on hand, it's easy to see why this sport is in Norwegians’ blood; in summer, locals kayak on inland lakes and rivers to reach secluded summerhouses or simply to wild camp in the 24-hour daylight.
+In such a watery environment, it's easy to see why kayaking in Norway is so popular.
+In summer, locals kayak on inland lakes and rivers to reach secluded summerhouses, or simply to wild camp under the midnight sun.
 From the lesser-known spots to some of the country’s best-loved gems, here’s our pick of the best places to kayak in Norway.

 Lofoten Islands, Northern Norway

 The Lofoten Islands is an archipelago in the Arctic Circle.
 Mountainous volcanic islands rise up from turquoise water, while traditional red fishing cabinets line the rocky shores.
 The hidden inlets, white sand beaches and sweeping rock faces are best explored by sea.
 With the water warmed by the Gulf Stream, kayaking between the islands is the way to go.